Bogstag/homeDesktopApp/README.md

 # homeDesktopApp
-A app for me and my wife.
+An app for me and my wife.